aisingapore/TagUI/README.md

 ![Sample Automation](https://github.com/tebelorg/TA.Gui/raw/master/sample.png)

 # Why This
-Insanely easy.
-Lightning fast.
-Open-source.

-Use cases include data acquisition, process and test automations, ie automating repetitive parts of your work.
+Automate repetitive parts of your work - use cases include data acquisition, process and test automations.

 TA.Gui converts automation flows in simple natural language into lines of JavaScript code for CasperJS & PhantomJS to perform their web automation magic.
 For example, TA.Gui will instantly convert the flow below into ~100 lines of working JavaScript code and perform the series of steps to download a Typeform report automatically.